restqa/documentation/docs/tests/plugins/config-restqapi.md

 * **Type:** `string`
 * **Required:** `yes`

-Define the Url host of your api gateway for the selected environment
+Define the Url host of your API gateway for the selected environment.